What are prebiotics or probiotics?

 Prebiotics come mostly from carbohydrate fibers called oligosaccharides which are found in foods like fruits, legumes, and whole grains.
 Yogurt made with bifidobacteria also contains oligosaccharides (so you get both the pro and prebiotics).
 It’s best to consume both types of bacteria in your daily diet to receive the most benefits- so having yogurt with banana or tempeh with nuts or beans can help you achieve this in one meal.

 Consumption of probiotics in supplement form may also be recommended for people with irritable bowel syndrome or other chronic conditions.
-Supplements should be taken with foods including milk, yogurt, and other dairy products which buffer stomach acid and can increase the chance that the bacteria will survive into the intestine.
+Supplements should be taken with foods including milk, yogurt, and other dairy products that buffer stomach acid and can increase the chance that the bacteria will survive into the intestine.
 The lactic acid content of yogurt can be a barrier to culture stability, but refrigeration can help decrease this barrier by keeping the probiotic cultures stable.
 Be sure that dairy foods are kept cold before consuming them so that the good bacteria stay intact.

 Increasing your consumption of foods with pro and prebiotics is a good idea to promote both intestinal and overall health.
 Studies have shown that probiotic strains- especially the most well- researched strain “bifida” bacteria consumed as part of a daily diet may increase the number of illness-free days.
 And even if probiotics don’t relieve your bellyaches, there are many other ways that your health will benefit from foods packed with these healthy bacteria as they contain lots of great nutrients that your body needs!